Methods and Codes

 We develop methods and codes to understand and predict the properties of molecules and condensed systems.
 Method developments include electronic and vibrational spectroscopies, thermal transport and development of hybrid functionals and constrained DFT.

-We are developing the WEST code and we are part of the Qbox development team; in particular we focus on coupling first principles molecular dynamics with many body perturbation theory (GW and BSE) methods, and with advanced sampling techniques (SSAGES).
+We are developing the WEST code and we are part of the Qbox development team led by Prof. Francois Gygi at UC Davis; in particular we focus on coupling first principles molecular dynamics with many body perturbation theory (GW and BSE) methods, and with advanced sampling techniques (SSAGES).

 - "First-principles simulations of heat transport", Marcello Puligheddu, Francois Gygi, and Giulia Galli, Phys.
 Rev. Mat.
 1, 060802(R) (2017)